RichDeBourke/scrollable-week-selector/README.md

 The calendar plugin has been confirmed to work with the latest versions of:

-* IE 9 & 11 *(CSS gradients don't work on IE9, but everything else works)*
+* IE 9, 10, & 11 *(CSS gradients don't work on IE9, but everything else works)*
 * Edge (desktop & Surface)
 * Chrome (mobile & desktop)
 * Firefox
 * Android Internet
 * Safari (mobile & desktop)

 *The plugin will not work with older versions of IE (I use jQuery 2.1.4).
 My view is it is time to stop supporting older browsers.
-I do provide a notice that because of the older browser someone is using, they won't be able to properly utilize my site.*
+I do provide a notice on my site that because of the older browser someone is using, they won't be able to properly utilize my site.*

 ## License